yeswanth30/FoodieHub/README.md

 Includes settings, about us, support center options.
 Provides logout functionality.

+In the Third fragment of "FoodieHub", users can access their order history, view total amounts spent, and conveniently repeat previous orders.
+They can also rate and review the food they've ordered, ensuring a personalized and interactive dining experience tailored to their preferences.

 Checkout Page:
 Allows user to change address and set a default address.
 Enables adding card details for payment.